xiaoaoran/SynLiDAR/README.md

 Coming soon.

 ## What's going on?
-We are working on generating detection bounding boxes and panoptic segmentation annotations!
+We are working on detection and panoptic segmentation annotations!

 ## Citation
 If you find our work useful in your research, please consider citing: